KurtRoepke/AWS-vpn-/README.md

 <img src="images/vpn8.png" height="70%" width="70%"/>

-!After connecting to the instance go to ssh client and copy the code example.
+After connecting to the instance go to the ssh client and copy the code example.
 <img src="images/sshwebn.png" height="70%" width="70%" />

-!
-Next open powershell and paste the command and, change the location of the file if needed
+ Open powershell and paste the command and, change the location of the file if needed
 <img src="images/sshpowern.png" height="70%" width="70%"  />

  Next its going to want you to log in with a new username it provides so using the same command replace root with the new username.
 <img src="images/11n.png" height="70%" width="70%" />